 specialty shops and even your fellow home brewer.
 If you are not going to

-plant the rhizomes right away, store them in the refrigerator.
+plant the rhizomes right away, store them with a little moisture in a

 Once you have established plants, you can dig up and separate the rhizomes

 every few years, never having to buy them again.
 Dig the rhizomes up, and

 cut them in 3 to 4 inch segments.
 Make sure each segment has at least one